berkeley-scf/tutorial-dask-future/R-future.md

 loop) only.
 Note that when the plan involves multiple levels we need to use `tweak` if we want to modify the defaults for a type of future.

-(Note the code here is not safe in terms of parallel random number generation - see section later in this document.)

 ``` r
 plan(list(tweak(multisession, workers = 4), sequential))